slievrly/slievrly/Proposal.md

 ### Known Risks
-The project is well known in distributed transaction and Microservice field, and live more than 4 years.
+The project is well-known in the field of distributed transactions and Microservices, and has been live for over 4 years.
 We are not sure there exists a risk, but definitely have a challenge for us.

 #### Orphaned products
 Some core developers currently work full-time on the Seata project for Alibaba.
 Seata provides a critical internal infrastructure and has been in production use at Alibaba since 2013.
-In addition, Seata has been used by hundreds of companies in their business systems.
+In addition, Seata has been widely adopted by hundreds of companies for integration into their business systems.
 So there is no concern that it will become an orphaned product.

 #### Inexperience with Open Source
-The founder of the project, Min Ji, is an open-source enthusiast who has been actively involved in the open-source community for over 5 years.
-He has contributed to numerous open-source projects, including Apache Dubbo, Nacos, Netty, Spring Cloud Alibaba, Mybatis, and RxJava.
+The founder of the Seata community, Min Ji, is an open-source enthusiast who has actively participated in the open-source community for over 5 years.
+He has made contributions to numerous open-source projects, including Apache Dubbo, Nacos, Netty, Spring Cloud Alibaba, Mybatis, and RxJava.
 In addition, the core developers of the community include PMCs and committers from the Apache Dubbo community.

 #### Homogenous Developers

-The current set of developers work across a variety of organizations including Alibaba, Ant, TongDun, Tencent, Baidu, JD, 360, NetEase, Truthai, Helios and HuiKang.
+The current group of developers involved in the project represents a diverse range of organizations, including Alibaba, Ant, TongDun, Tencent, Baidu, JD, 360, NetEase, Truthai, Helios, and HuiKang.
 Furthermore, many other companies forked Seata and continued to enhance in their own private repositories.
 We plan to encourage them to contribute and invite them as contributors to work on one common code base.
 The goal is to establish a vibrant developer community and we will actively encourage new contributors.

 #### Reliance on Salaried Developers
 Currently, only some of the core developers in Alibaba and Ant are paid to work on Seata.
 Salaried Developers is a very small group, and we have established a diverse developer community.
 We look forward to building a strong community around the project in order to encourage more contributors to join the project.